Skip To Main Content

 A paved plaza with a tree and several tall poles in the foreground, with a large brick building in the background against a clear blue sky.

-Ozark High School is getting a new roof!
-Crews started working on replacing the roof in June 2025.
+Ozark High School is got a new roof!
+Crews started working on replacing the roof in June 2025!

 A well-maintained baseball field with a lush green outfield, surrounded by a clear blue sky dotted with fluffy white clouds, and a backdrop of trees lining the perimeter.

-The softball field is getting a refresh with upgraded bleachers to improve the experience for fans and spectators.
+The softball field is got a refresh with upgraded bleachers to improve the experience for fans and spectators.

 On April 5, 2022, you — Ozark voters — approved a $19 million no tax increase bond issue.
 Your vote made a difference and will make our schools safer while accommodating growth.
 The support of our community is one of our greatest assets.